sachamasry/sachamasry.com/content/work/web-applications/sl-dashboard.md

 - geographic reach
 - strategic marketing: customer segmentation

-The end result was that this dashboard gave the company a way to measure their progress, to set goals and determine whether and how well they were being met.
-Crucially, through segmentation of their customer base, they could now market special offers more selectively, better customising the message to the target segment and later monitoring the effect of these marketing efforts.
+In the end, this dashboard gave the company a way to easily see progress, to set goals and determine whether and how well they were meeting them on a monthly basis.
+Crucially, through segmentation of their customer base, they could now market special offers more selectively to the existing customer base, better customising the message to the target segment while monitoring the effects of these marketing efforts.

 ### General metrics